CERTIFICATE IN PRACTICAL NURSING

 Students who successfully complete this three semester program will be eligible to take the National Council Licensure Examination for Practical Nurses (NCLEX-PN).
 This exam is administered by the National Council on State Boards of Nursing (NCSBN) and will enable students to earn a license in Practical Nursing.
 Collaborative learning takes place in the classroom, laboratory, and in clinical settings.
 With the exception of Nursing Fundamentals, admissions to the Practical Nursing program includes:

-- Completion of the Pre-Nursing Certificate Program or equivalent course work at GCC or from accredited U.S. institutions
+- Completion of the all prerequisite requirements or equivalent course work at GCC or from accredited U.S. institutions

 - advisement from Allied Health Department personnel